fnando-gomez/Codewars/README.md

 **10 Even Fibonacci numbers** | [Euler project](https://projecteuler.net/) - Problem 2 | By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.

-**11 Reverse words** | Technical interviews | Your task is to reverse the order or words in each line of input, while preserving the words themselves.
+**11 Reverse words** | Technical interview | Your task is to reverse the order or words in each line of input, while preserving the words themselves.